Keith Maillard

-Keith Maillard (born 28 February 1942 in Wheeling, West Virginia) is a Canadian-American novelist, poet, and professor of creative writing at the University of British Columbia.
+Keith Maillard (born 28 February 1942, in Wheeling, West Virginia) is an American Canadian novelist, poet, and professor of creative writing at the University of British Columbia.
 He moved to Canada in 1970 (due to his opposition to the Vietnam War) and became a Canadian citizen in 1976.

 Family background

 Maillard has French, Canadian, and American roots.
 His Huguenots great grandparents immigrated to Montreal from Lyon, France, in the early 1880s.
 His Maillard grandfather and two Montreal-born uncles continued the family tradition of glass-blowing, working for Dominion Glass in Montreal and in Redcliff, Alberta.

 Maillard's parents divorced when he was a baby and he never knew his father.
 His father, Eugene C. Maillard, avoided glassblowing work, trained as a draughtsman, and worked for twenty-five years at the Hanford Site nuclear plant in Richland, Washington.
 Maillard's mother's family settled in the Ohio River Valley in the late 18th century and it is from her family stories that Maillard draws inspiration for much of his historical fiction.
 He describes the process of his earliest childhood fiction in his 2011 essay, "Kilroy: A Writer's Childhood."

 Keith Maillard is married with two daughters and lives in West Vancouver.
 His mother-in-law is Canadian novelist Rohan O'Grady.